 The house was remodeled almost constantly during this time: using the grape arbor as a foundation, its living and dining rooms were extended by six feet.
 The cupolas and dormers were also removed, the house was stuccoed, and six foot walls enclosing the estate were built.
-In the process it was converted from a Victorian to Mediterranean style house.
+In the process, the exterior was converted from a Victorian to Mediterranean style house.

 These remodelings were performed by Richard Chivers, with much of the molding, railings and cabinet work made with the water-driven equipment in his shop.
 Owner James Park, being fond of exotic wood, also employed Mr. Chivers to purchase wood in San Francisco to create Siamese Teak outside gates, a Spanish Cedar staircase, and Honduras Mahogany trim in the parlor and dining rooms.

 Although the old staff call system no longer operates, its number box and bell still exist on the kitchen wall.
-Buttons were located in each room and under the dining room carpet—a pushed button caused the kitchen bell to ring.
+Buttons were located in each room, and under the dining room carpet—a pushed button caused the kitchen bell to ring.
 Servants would then check the number to see which room needed service.
+That dining room button has been retained.
+You can locate at the north end of the table.

 In 1942 Mrs. Parke, along with many other Pacific Grove citizens, sighted submarines in the Bay.
 Mr. Parke was already in poor health, and the frightening experience of sighting the submarines took its toll.
-The Parke estate was sold to Nancy Ryan while the Parkes moved to the Forest Hill Hotel, living the rest of their lives there.
+The Parke estate was sold to Nancy Ryan while the Parkes moved to the Forest Hill Hotel, just up the street, living the rest of their lives there.

 The inn’s ground floor ceilings were originally only 6½ feet high, which was fine at the turn of the century but unsatisfactory by today’s standards.
 To correct this the cement floor had to be removed and lowered two feet, requiring new foundations be poured for the front of the house.
 The game room, located in the former shuffle board and patio furniture area, was completed shortly after the inn’s opening in 1984.